-Androgynous voice training is voice coaching for those wishing to develop a voice that is neither traditionally masculine nor traditionally feminine.
+Androgynous voice training is voice coaching for those wishing to develop a voice that is neither traditionally masculine or traditionally feminine.
 There are many types of students that seek a more androgynous voice, including:

-- non binary people who want a voice unique to their identity
+- Non-binary people who want a voice unique to their identity.

-- trans men or women that want to change their voice, but only to an extent
+- Trans men or women that want to change their voice, but only to an extent.

-- Voice actors that wish to play characters of multiple genders
+- Voice actors that wish to play characters of multiple genders.

-Elements of androgynous voice
+Elements of Androgynous Voice

 Masculine and feminine voices actually don’t differ in pitch as much as many people think.
 In fact, there is actually overlap in the pitch range masculine and feminine voices will often be in.
 Because of this, you will work most often in the E3-F#3 pitch range for an androgynous sound.
 Here’s a keyboard for reference.

-Generally speaking, masculine voices will feel resonance in the chest while speaking, while feminine voices most often feel resonance in the face.
-A more ambiguous voice resonance is felt in the mouth and lip area, in the middle of the two extremes.
+Generally, masculine voices will feel resonance in the chest while speaking, while feminine voices most often feel resonance in the face.
+A more ambiguous voice resonance is felt in the mouth and lip area.
+This is sitting in the middle of the two extremes.